openedx-unsupported/devstack/README.rst

 **NOTE:** Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient amount of resources.
-Our testing found that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 4GB of memory works well.
+We find that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 6GB of memory works well.

 1. Install the requirements (optional for MacOS) inside of a `Python virtualenv`_.